-Barrett vows to be apolitical as Democrats warn of threat to health care
+Barrett promises to be apolitical as Democrats warn of threat to health care

 A slim majority of voters oppose Barrett hearings, though a consistent majority support high court upholding Roe v.
 Wade, Post-ABC poll finds

-The nominee, who spoke for just 12 minutes, wore a black face mask for nearly the entire hearing.
-Several members of the Senate Judiciary Committee participated remotely, one because he has tested positive for the coronavirus.
+The nominee, who spoke for just 12 minutes, wore a black mask for nearly the entire hearing.
+Several members of the Senate Judiciary Committee participated remotely, one because he has tested positive for the novel coronavirus.
 In a first, the Architect of the Capitol submitted a letter certifying that the hearing room met Centers for Disease Control and Prevention safety regulations.

 She rarely strayed from remarks released by the White House on Sunday, in which she pledged a nonpartisan and deferential approach to judging.

-“The policy decisions and value judgments of government must be made by the political branches elected by and accountable to the people,” said Barrett, a Notre Dame law professor who for the last three years has served on the U.S. Court of Appeals for the 7th Circuit.
+“The policy decisions and value judgments of government must be made by the political branches elected by and accountable to the people,” said Barrett, a Notre Dame law professor who for the past three years has served on the U.S. Court of Appeals for the 7th Circuit.
 “The public should not expect courts to do so, and courts should not try.”

 She added: “I believe Americans of all backgrounds deserve an independent Supreme Court that interprets our Constitution and laws as they are written.
 And I believe I can serve my country by playing that role.”

-But Barrett, with her husband Jesse and six of her seven children behind her, was largely a bystander on the hearing’s opening day.
+But Barrett, with her husband, Jesse, and six of her seven children behind her, was largely a bystander on the hearing’s opening day.

 Instead, Republicans and Democrats on the committee talked at each other for about five hours.
 Questioning of the judge will begin Tuesday morning.